RobertRybaric/pl-200/powerbi.md

     ![Picture 8](images/image008.PNG)

-7. While having the visualisation selected, change the visualisation type to **Pie chart**.
+7. While having the visualization selected, change the visualization type to **Pie chart**.
 The result will look like the following example screenshot:

     ![Picture 9](images/image009.PNG)